owncloud/ocis/docs/services/general-info/envvar-scopes.md

 ## Separating Envvars

-When multiple envvars are defined for one purpose like a global and local one, use `;` (semicolons) to properly separate the envvars in go code.
+When multiple envvars are defined for one purpose like a global and local one, use `;` (semicolon) to properly separate the envvars in go code.
 Though it is possible to separate with `,` (comma) according go rules, the current implementation of the docs generation process only recognizes semicolons as separator.